tommyGPT2S/DocEX/examples/custom_processors/README.md

 # Custom Processor Example

-This example demonstrates how to create and use a custom processor outside the main DocFlow package.
+This example demonstrates how to create and use a custom processor outside the main DocEX package.

 ## Files